matthew-balogh/notebooks-r/README.md

 ### Linear Regression

-A linear regression model has been created which is based on the _average rooms_ predictor to predict _median home value_ in a linear fashion.
+A linear regression model has been created based on the _average rooms_ predictor to predict _median home value_ in a linear fashion.

 $$
 y(x)=3785.4+(7188.6\times{𝑥})